certtools/intelmq/docs/User-Guide.md

 ## Bash Completion

 To enable bash completion on `intelmqctl` and `intelmqdump` in order to help you run the commands in an easy manner, follow the installation process [here](../contrib/bash-completion/README.md).

-## Performance Tests

-Some tests have been made with a virtual machine with the following specifications:

-* CPU: 1 core dedicated from i7 processor
-* Memory: 4GB
-* HDD: 10GB

-The entire solution didn't have any problem handling 2.000.000 queued events in memory with bots digesting the messages.